Have you ever felt frustrated, like you were going in circles?

 I’m glad you’re here.

-Over the years, I’ve learned to open up about my struggles with anxiety, rushing, and self-doubt and talk about using this analogy to help me steer my way through it.
-Sharing the Boat is my way of facing the waves of my challenges, leaving behind a legacy of hope and personal understanding, and help other people.
-My mission is to be a good steward of this analogy which has enabled me to see beyond my mistakes.
-It’s allowed me to recognize life as a creative art we all share.
+Over the years, I’ve learned to open up about my anxiety, rushing, and self-doubt.
+Talking about using this analogy helps me steer my way through it.
+Sharing the Boat is my way of leaving behind a legacy of hope and personal understanding.
+I aim to continue polishing and updating this analogy, recognizing life as a creative art we all share.

 More to come

-I’m currently working on the sequel to this book, You’re the Boat Take 2: Fortify & Protect yourself, the Feed your Soul edition.
+I’m currently working on the sequel to this book.
+Happy Home, Healthy Life: Charting a course to a life worth living.
 It includes a deeper dive into your eight boundaries and fortifying yourself with provisions, fun, and rest.
-With worksheets and journal questions, this book contains new parts of the boat, including the Ship’s Bell (the voice of the ship), the Wake (the legacy you leave behind), and the Lamps (the lights improving your visibility).
-There’s even a chapter dedicated to filling your sails by answering the question, What are seven ways to feed your soul?
+With worksheets and journal questions, this book also contains new boat parts, like the bell, navigation lights, and wake.
+There’s even a chapter dedicated to filling your sails.
+It starts by answering the question, What are seven ways to feed your soul?

 As the Bell on the ship of this website, I look forward to meeting you and having inspiring conversations.
-By turning on the lights of this blog and sharing it on social media, I’m doing my best to create a legacy of inspiration, kindness, and hope out on the stormy seas of the internet.
+I’m doing my best to speak well and show up to create a legacy of inspiration and kindness.

-I look forward to meeting you and hearing more about your ship’s voyage, my friendly blog reader.
+My friendly blog reader, I look forward to meeting you and hearing more about your ship’s voyage.

 Have you ever had a spiritual awakening?